lavaeater/turbo-rocket-ultra/README.md

 I've been fiddling with "simple" UI components and stuff, it would be really cool to be able to use something *very simple* to display a UI element.
 We'll see if it is actually possible.
 Scene2D isn't "bad" - but it's way too complicated and "complete" for what I need.
 So, game should still play, but the player should be immobilized when entering "build mode".
 Oh, and we need two types of towers so we can select what to build.

+How to handle the "build mode" - well, the player could very well have a state machine or a state stack (as in game programming patterns), but do we *really* need to refactor "everything" for that purpose right now?
+Maybe - we'll see.
+For now, we will have a method somewhere that says if we are in "control mode" or "build mode".

 ## Done: Sprite Editor
 I am not doing a sprite editor.
 Thing is, I use free resources for characters and animations and I just got a bit fed up with available anims and stuff, so I actually went out and bought some assets on itch.io - but then I have to set up the textures and stuff to actually use them.